 An easement simply grants Idaho Power the right to use the land for its power facilities; it does not grant ownership of the land.
 Idaho Power may treat vegetation around power poles to prevent fires, but any weed maintenance is the responsibility of the land owner.

 Idaho Power easements do not preclude building fences.
 However, Idaho Power crews need to be able to access the power line for routine and/or emergency maintenance.
 If the fence prevents access, our crews may remove a portion of the fence to gain access.

 Idaho Power doesn’t provide boundary line locations for landowners.
 Property owners may review their property deed for a written legal description of their property boundaries.
-Copies of property deeds can be obtained through a title company or county recorder’s office if the landowner does not have the deed.
+Copies of property deeds can be obtained through a local title company or your county recorder’s office if the landowner does not have the deed.
 If the landowner would like to locate his/her property boundary line on the ground, this service can be provided by a land surveying company.

 Call 208-388-2323, or 1-800-488-6151 from outside the Treasure Valley area and describe your issue.
 You will be routed to the regional operation center for your area.
 Our easement specialists can review easement documents and accompanying legal descriptions, but the regional operations center can provide information on actual power line installations.

 The refund process for customer power line extensions is handled through our regional operations centers.
 This is an automated process, and a check should be sent to you if you are entitled to a refund.
 However, if you wish to speak with someone directly, call 208-388-2323, or 1-800-488-6151 from outside the Treasure Valley area, and select the “Construction” option.
 Explain you’re checking on a possible line extension refund, and we will assist with your request.